Olympus Mons: Geology

-Olympus Mons is asymmetrical structurally as well as topographically.
+Olympus Mons is structurally and topographically asymmetrical.
 The longer, more shallow northwestern flank displays extensional features, such as large slumps and normal faults.
 In contrast, the volcano's steeper southeastern side has features indicating compression, including step-like terraces in the volcano's mid-flank region (interpreted as thrust faults) and a number of wrinkle ridges located at the basal escarpment.
 Why opposite sides of the mountain should show different styles of deformation may lie in how large shield volcanoes grow laterally and in how variations within the volcanic substrate have affected the mountain's final shape.

 Large shield volcanoes grow not only by adding material to their flanks as erupted lava, but also by spreading laterally at their bases.
 As a volcano grows in size, the stress field underneath the volcano changes from compressional to extensional.
 A subterranean rift may develop at the base of the volcano, causing the underlying crust to spread apart.
 If the volcano rests on sediments containing mechanically weak layers (e.g., beds of water-saturated clay), detachment zones (décollements) may develop in the weak layers.
 The extensional stresses in the detachment zones can produce giant landslides and normal faults on the volcano's flanks, leading to the formation of a basal escarpment.
 Further from the volcano, these detachment zones can express themselves as a succession of overlapping, gravity driven thrust faults.
 This mechanism has long been cited as an explanation of the Olympus Mons aureole deposits (discussed below).

-Olympus Mons lies at the edge of the Tharsis bulge, an ancient vast volcanic plateau likely formed by the end of the Noachian Period.
+Olympus Mons lies at the edge of the Tharsis bulge, an ancient vast volcanic plateau most likely formed by the end of the Noachian Period.
 During the Hesperian, when Olympus Mons began to form, the volcano was located on a shallow slope that descended from the high in Tharsis into the northern lowland basins.
 Over time, these basins received large volumes of sediment eroded from Tharsis and the southern highlands.
 The sediments likely contained abundant Noachian-aged phyllosilicates (clays) formed during an early period on Mars when surface water was abundant, and were thickest in the northwest where basin depth was greatest.
 As the volcano grew through lateral spreading, low-friction detachment zones preferentially developed in the thicker sediment layers to the northwest, creating the basal escarpment and widespread lobes of aureole material (Lycus Sulci).
 Spreading also occurred to the southeast; however, it was more constrained in that direction by the Tharsis rise, which presented a higher-friction zone at the volcano's base.
 Friction was higher in that direction because the sediments were thinner and probably consisted of coarser grained material resistant to sliding.
 The competent and rugged basement rocks of Tharsis acted as an additional source of friction.
 This inhibition of southeasterly basal spreading in Olympus Mons could account for the structural and topographic asymmetry of the mountain.
 Numerical models of particle dynamics involving lateral differences in friction along the base of Olympus Mons have been shown to reproduce the volcano's present shape and asymmetry fairly well.